mallgroup/mpapi-client-php/README.md

 ## ⚠ Warning

-- client does not include support for deprecated endpoints (i.e., deliveries or gifts), that will be changed, replaced or removed in the future
+- client does not include support for deprecated endpoints (i.e., `/v1/deliveries` or `/v1/gifts`), that will be changed, replaced or removed in the future

-### This is still a Beta release, and some documentation and examples are missing or incomplete
+### This is still a Beta release, and some features are missing or incomplete

-- [ ] Article client documentation
 - [ ] Order client documentation and examples
+- [ ] Transports v2 support